swiftlang/swift/docs/LibraryEvolution.rst

 - Incompatible modifications to versioned entities, such as added protocol conformances lacking versioning information.

-- Unsafely-backdated "fragile" attributes as discussed in the `Giving Up Flexibility`_ section.
+- Unsafe `backdating <#backdating>`_.

-- Unsafe modifications to entities marked with the "fragile" attributes, such as adding a stored property to a ``@fixed_contents`` struct.
+- Unsafe modifications to entities marked with fragility attributes, such as adding a stored property to a ``@fixed_contents`` struct.